The Eastern Algarve is more than just sun, sea and sand!

 Seahorses

-What we didn't know is that the Ria Formosa is home to the largest community of seahorses.
-Unfortunately, the seahorse population has declined drastically over the last 20 years due to environmental changes, illegal fishing or excessive shipping traffic.
-In another blog I will come back to this peculiar fish!
+What we didn't know is that the Ria Formosa houses the largest community of seahorses.
+Unfortunately, the seahorse population has drastically decreased in the last 20 years due to environmental changes, illegal fishing, or excessive shipping traffic.
+In another blog, I will come back to this peculiar fish!

-Would you also like to enjoy all this beauty in the eastern Algarve, near Spain?
+Also enjoy all this beauty in the east of the Algarve, near Spain?

-Do you want to experience for yourself that the Algarve is indeed more than sun, sea and sand?
-That is possible at our future Boutique Guesthouse Moncarapacho, opening July 1, 2025.
-The booking site is already open for bookings October 1, 2024!
-Look here for our offers.
-Bem vindo or be welcome!
+Do you want to experience for yourself that the Algarve is indeed more than sun, sea, and beach?
+You can at our Boutique Hotel Guesthouse Moncarapacho.
+The booking site is open!
+Bem vindo or welcome!